Zwirled/plate-mate/README.md

 This is the final project for the edX Skills Boot Camp in Front-End Web Development to build a client-side application by a group of members.

-Many individuals and families face uncertainty about deciding what to cook and eat for a meal.
+Many individuals and families face uncertainty about deciding what to cook for a meal.
 The application aims to help people get ideas and plan meals without stress and hassle.

 ---